 4. Top Things to See in Chicago: Enjoy the Skyline from the Adler Planetarium

 The first time I visited Chicago in 2013, I was determined to find the best place to take pictures of the Chicago skyline!
 I stumbled upon a forum which mentioned the view from the Adler Planetarium.
 Little did I know that a few years later, I would move to the city and live in the South Loop, biking past the Planetarium on my way to work almost every day.

 If you love skylines and observing the city from a distance as much as I do, you may not want to pass up this opportunity.
 On a warm sunny day, bring a picnic basket and enjoy the sunshine, view, and beautiful Lake Michigan.

 Getting to the Adler Planetarium using public transport will involve a fair bit of walking.
 Therefore, our recommendation is to rent a Divvy bike and bike the lakefront trail to get there (more on the trail below).

 5. Top Things to See in Chicago: Bike Along the Lake Front Trail

 Have you been to Chicago?
 What was your favorite thing to see?
-If you end up taking my advice and share your trip on social media, please tag me (@thenexttrip) in your picture!
+If you end up taking my advice and sharing your trip on social media, please tag me (@thenexttrip) in your picture!
 I would love to see how you enjoy the city and maybe share that drink or two!

 Pin this blog post to your Pinterest board to save all your ideas about the top things to see in Chicago!

-Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, we will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, we earn a commission if you click through and make a purchase.
 Thank you for supporting the brands that support us.